SecondGenOrg/SecondGenOrg.github.io/CONTRIBUTING.md

     }];
     ```
 5. If needed, add code to the `initialize` function.
-6. Add the route to the `paths` array in webpack.config.js
+6. Add the route to the `paths` array in webpack.config.js.
+This tells webpack to create an empty HTML page with a React node at that route so it can be served statically from GitHub pages
 7. Your new page should appear at `/page_route`!

 ### Adding Reducers